Anomalous systemic arterial supply to normal lung

-It is thought to arise as a result of failure of regression of the primitive aortic branches to the developing lung bud.
-The systemic artery most commonly arises from the thoracic aorta, and less commonly from the abdominal aorta or coeliac axis, and even more rarely from the left subclavian and internal mammary arteries.
+It is thought to arise as a result of the failure of regression of the primitive aortic branches to the developing lung bud.
+The systemic artery most commonly arises from the thoracic aorta, and less commonly from the abdominal aorta or celiac axis, and even more rarely from the left subclavian and internal mammary arteries.

 It can be of two subtypes: